 Start of the study

-Most frequently asked questions about the Master programmes.
+Most frequently asked questions for the Master programme Classics and Ancient Civilizations.

 - How do I get hold of my prospectus and lecture timetable?